root-project/root/graf2d/doc/v604/index.md

 - The character position was not correct with the Cocoa backend.
   (see https://sft.its.cern.ch/jira/browse/ROOT-6561)

+### TLegend

+- Use the new `TStyle` global attribute `gStyle->GetLegendTextSize()` to set the legend item text size.
+If this value is 0 and if the text size directly set on the `TLegend` object is also 0, then the text size is automatically computed to fit the legend box.
+If `gStyle->GetLegendTextSize()` is non equal to 0 and if text size  directly set on the `TLegend` object is 0, then the `gStyle` value is used to draw the legend text.
+If the text size directly set on the `TLegend` object is not null, then it is used to draw the legend text.

 ### TTexDump

 - The hollow fill style was not rendered correctly.